ducakar/TextureReplacer/README.md

   Management and Visual Enhancements where some code has been borrowed from,
 * Tingle for Universe Replacer; studying his code helped me a lot while developing this plugin,
+* taniwha for KerbalStats that is optionally used by this plugin for gender determination and role-based suit assignment,
 * Razchek and Starwaster for Reflection Plugin where I learnt how to implement reflections,
 * sarbian for DDS loader where I learnt how to create an image loader for